GSI-HPC/cvmfs-chef-cookbook/documents/manual.markdown

+# Deployment

-The script `files/default/cvmfs-install` deploys a specific version of CernVM-FS [1] on the local node.
-Copy the script to `/usr/local/src` and execute it like:
+The script `files/default/cvmfs-install` deploys a specific version of CernVM-FS [1] locally.
+Copy this script to `/usr/local/src` and execute (as root):

     » lsb_release -d
     Description:    Debian GNU/Linux 7.0 (wheezy)